Light and Sweet Saffron Crème Brûlée Tart

 Crème Brûlée Tart with Saffron filling

 Looking for the perfect Crème Brulee recipe?
 We got you!
-We have brought for you a divine combination of crème brûlée and saffron in an exciting new recipe explained in simple and easy steps.
+We have brought for you a divine combination of crème brûlée and real saffron in an exciting new recipe explained in simple and easy steps.
 The earthy flavours of saffron go extremely well with a sweetened crème brûlée tart, ideal to end your day with a sweet luscious dessert that just melts in your mouth.

 Saffron Tart Ingredients